waltervn/opl3_fpga-apps/README.md

 3. Remove JP1 to enable OTG mode

-4. Power on the ZYBO and log into PetaLinux with root/root

-5. Configure the MIDI gadget:

-        /etc/init.d/midi start

-6. Use a Micro-USB cable to connect J9 (on the *bottom* side of the ZYBO!) to your PC.
+4. Use a Micro-USB cable to connect J9 (on the *bottom* side of the ZYBO!) to your PC.

-  You should see a configfs-gadget message pop up on the ZYBO.
-If it does not, try removing and reinserting the USB cable.
-If that doesn't help, turn off the ZYBO and try again.
-Sometimes it just refuses to work and I have no idea why that is.
-If anyone has any idea, please let me know.

-7. Now start the OPL3 daemon:

-        /etc/init.d/opl3d start
+5. Power on the ZYBO

 ## Use with ScummVM